-If you've had your COVID-19 vaccination done - both doses - then you're eligible to travel to, at least, seven different countries that have either dropped their border restrictions or eased them for people who are fully COVID-19 vaccinated and want to travel there without having to quarantine.
+If you've had your COVID-19 vaccination done - both doses - and you're a Qatari citizen or a Qatar ID holder, then you're eligible to travel to, at least, 10 different countries that have either dropped their border restrictions or eased them for people who are fully COVID-19 vaccinated and want to travel there without having to quarantine.

 Qatar also recently announced that fully vaccinated individuals were now exempt from quarantine requirements following travel abroad or exposure to a COVID-19 positive case when they return.

 Here's how can register for the COVID-19 vaccine: https://www.iloveqatar.net/coronavirus/guideTips/how-to-register-online-for-covid-19-vaccine-in-qatar

 Here's how you can download the COVID-19 certificate: https://www.iloveqatar.net/coronavirus/guideTips/how-to-download-covid-19-vaccine-certificate

 Find out which countries are now open and quarantine-free for COVID-19 vaccinated individuals who wish to travel again.